ZhuoyiZhan/modeling-machine-learning-zhan-zhuoyi/HW5/HW5-ZhanZ.md

 ## Interpret the resulting figures and select a suitable value for the tuning parameter.

 ### The test error first decrease and then increase as the tuning parameter, k (number of neighbors) increases.
-According to the one standard error rule, At k=11, the model has the lowest averaged test error.
-K =2 is the most parsimonious model whode error is no more than one standard error above the error of the best model.
+According to the one standard error rule, At k=11, the model has the lowest averaged test error, 669.
+K =29 is the most parsimonious model whode error is no more than one standard error above the error of the best model, 993 &lt; 669+325=994.
+A larger k is a simpler model because it leads to smoother desicion boundary.